kayak/attributions/README.md

   * `file` -  URL specifying location of Attribution JSON file
   * `description` - String describing the file (i.e. "Carthage")

 To incorporate Attributions into your project, add the compiled Attribution JSON files to the project.
 Instantiate an AttributionViewController object, and set the `attributionStyles`.
 Build an array of `AttributionSections` from the compiled Attributions JSON files.
 Then call `controller.setAttributions(from: [AttributionSections])`.
 Lastly, add the AttributionViewController to the desired `UINavigationController`.
-For more details, please reference Example App provided and the code snippet below.
+For more details, please reference the Example App provided and the code snippet below.

 * Attributions Implementation Example: